Jbsmartaleck/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Command 17 displays all the lines in a file that do not contain a certain pattern

 Command 18 displays all lines of a file starting with a letter

+Command 19 replaces all characters A and c from input to Z and e respectively